dishnawy/paintshop_challenge/README.md

 Dish – dish@floralytics.com

 Distributed under the MIT license.
 See ``LICENSE`` for more information.
-This project was made with confidentiality to Zalando as part of their hiring process.
+This project was made with confidentiality and shared only for knowledge, you are not allowed to share that code in an interview process with any company, or fork it for that.